pygfx/pyshader/README.md

 ### Types

 GPU programming feels a bit different.
 This is for example expressed by the heavy use of types representing vectors and matrices.
-Python-shader has is's own type system to represent GPU specific types.
+Pyshader has is's own type system to represent GPU specific types.

 There are a handful of leaf types: